charlietriplett/OpenA11yEngineer/_checklist-web/animation.md

     Activates the control
   enter:
     Activates the control

+screenreader:
   name:  |
-  Purpose is clear
+    The content  of the animation may be described
   role:  |
     Identifies itself as an image or figure
   group: |
     n/a
   state: |
-  Can be disabled by reduced motion settings
+    n/a

 mobile:
   swipe: |
     Description of the animation

 ---

 ## Code examples

-### Use CSS to disable animations
+## Allow animations to be disabled with CSS

 People with vestibular disorders can be made ill by sweeping animations on screen.